Combined Pill: The FPA Guide

 Your medical history, blood pressure and weight need to be checked at least once a year while you’re using the pill.

+For online and phone reviews, you’ll need to give recent height, weight and blood pressure measurements.
 Your blood pressure could be taken by a healthcare professional (for example at a pharmacy or GP surgery), at a self-testing station (for example at a GP surgery or sexual health clinic) or using a home blood pressure machine (check with your healthcare professional which machines are OK to use).

 Using the combined pill